serdimoa/charting/Widget-Methods.md

   * `chart_loaded`
   * `mouse_down`
   * `mouse_up`
+  * `onSymbolChange` - callback will be called every time the main series symbol changes.
+New symbol info will be passed as argument
+  * `onIntervalChange` - callback will be called every time the main series interval changes.
+New interval will be passed as argument
+  * `onTick` - callback will be called every time when recent bar updates
+  * `onAutoSaveNeeded` - callback will be called every time when user changes the chart. `Chart change` means any user action that can be undone.
+The callback will not be called more than once in five seconds.
+See also [auto_save_delay](https://github.com/tradingview/charting_library/wiki/Widget-Constructor#auto_save_delay)
+  * `onScreenshotReady` - callback will be called every time when user creates a screenshot and server returns the created image name
+  * `onMarkClick` - callback will be called every time when user clicks a [[mark on bar|Marks-On-Bars]].
+Mark ID will be passed as an argument
+  * `onTimescaleMarkClick` - callback will be called every time when user clicks a timescale mark.
+Mark ID will be passed as an argument
+  * `onSelectedLineToolChanged` - callback will be called every time when selected line tool changes
   * :chart: `layout_about_to_be_changed` - amount or placement of charts about to be changed
   * :chart: `layout_changed` - amount or placement of charts is changed
   * :chart: `activeChartChanged` - active chart is changed